zencart/documentation/content/user/email/advanced_email_troubleshooting.md

 Most hosts that provide email services also allow you to create the role emails listed above.
 They may also provide you with a "catch-all" or default address.
 This will send all mail for your site to an email address that you set in your maintenance portal.
 This is one way to not have to have a lot of email accounts to track and look up everyday.
 However, keep in mind that using this will forward ANY email to the address you provide.
 Most will abandon this method shortly after implementation.
 You'll never know how much junk is coming at you daily until you set a default address.

 It IS a good idea to create forwards in the case of commonly misspelled emails.
 Let's say you have a guy on your staff named Jon.
 Odd name you say?
 In 2021, statistics show 279 baby boys named Jon versus John.
 But, Jon keeps getting the "Why don't you answer my emails?" phone message.
-The simple solution is to add a forwarder for the email address john@yourDomain.com and send it to jon@yourDomain.com.
+The simple solution is to add a forwarder for the email address `john@yourDomain.com` and send it to `jon@yourDomain.com`.

-Don't think that the answer to all this is just forwarding all these emails to "jeffyB@gmail.com."
-If you do NOT actually have the account in your email program, you will NOT be able to answer as "JeffB@amazon.com".
+Don't think that the answer to all this is just forwarding all these emails to `jeffyB@gmail.com`.
+If you do NOT actually have the account in your email program, you will NOT be able to answer as `JeffB@amazon.com`.
 You may never need to respond to an abuse, unsubscribe, or postmaster email but, in order to do it correctly, you must have those accounts in your email program.

 Redirects and forwards should be evaluated to see if they will need a response.
 If so, a domain email will be needed to send manual replies.

 ### Autoresponders

 We've all sent an email before and got a return email that says "JeffB is out of the office for two weeks curising, golfing, skiing, or mountain climbing".
 This can be helpful but also a problem.
 You need to make sure the emails you are responding to are not coming from a bot that also has an autoresponder.
 You could get back from your afternoon at the lake (you're NOT Jeff B from that A place) and find that you inbox is full from two bots spending the afternoon going back and forth with "Hello?" - "Hello?"
 They will not stop until your inbox is full.
 The really bad news is that your postmaster and abuse boxes will start to fill up next.
 Temporary Autoresponders are great.
-A permanent auotresponder to unsubscribe@yourDomain.com saying, "We're sorry to see you go but have removed your email address from our system.
+A permanent autoresponder to `unsubscribe@yourDomain.com` saying, "We're sorry to see you go but have removed your email address from our system.
 Please allow X days for this to be fully implemented in our system."
-Or, an autoresponder to webmaster@yourDomain.com might say, "Our webmaster is looking into the problem and will get back to you soon".
+Or, an autoresponder to `webmaster@yourDomain.com` might say, "Our webmaster is looking into the problem and will get back to you soon".

 Autoresponders should be at a minimum and thoroughly tested to ensure you are not creating a bot war.